philippe131/Arcane-test/README.md

 - property (id = Integer, name = String, description = String, type = String, city = string, nb_pieces = Integer, feature_pieces = String, owner = String)

 You can't insert a property without owner.

+## Potential futur improvements

+- For the test, automatize the filling of the test data
+- Handle error raised when trying to create a property with an unknow owner.
+- Handle error raised when trying to recover a property / a user which don't exist
+- Allow users to only view properties from one city
+- Restrict access of the users only to their propreties
+- Allow users to delete their properties
+- Allow users to find a properties using other filter like the number of pieces or the name of the owner